gramosukaj/yeelight_manager/README.md

 # Yeelight Manager

-A website project to manage the Yeelight products (only RGB Lamp for the moment)
+A website project to manage the Yeelight products (only RGB Lamp and strip for the moment)

 ### Requirements